96th Wisconsin Legislature

 This was the first legislative session after the redistricting of the Senate and Assembly according to the 2002 federal court decision, Baumgart v.
 Wendelberger.

 Senators representing odd-numbered districts were newly elected for this session and were serving the first two years of a four-year term.
 Assembly members were elected to a two-year term.
 Assembly members and odd-numbered senators were elected in the general election of November 5, 2002.
 Senators representing even-numbered districts were serving the third and fourth year of their four-year term, having been elected in the general election of November 7, 2000.

+The governor of Wisconsin during this entire term was Democrat Jim Doyle, of Dane County, serving the first two years of a four-year term, having won election in the 2002 Wisconsin gubernatorial election.